jarokaz/triton-on-gke-sandbox/README.md

 - Anthos Service Mesh is used to manage, observe and secure communication to Triton Inference Server
 - All external traffic to Triton is routed through Istio Ingress Gateway, enabling fine-grained traffic management and progressive deployments
 - Managed Prometheus is used to monitor the Triton Inference Server pods
-- A Cloud Storage bucket located in the same region as GKE cluster for managing model artifacts as in model repository hosted on Triton server.
+- A Cloud Storage bucket located in the same region as the GKE cluster for managing model artifacts as in the model repository hosted on Triton server.
 - Docker repository in Google Artifact Registry to manage images required to run the steps of the workflow

 Google Cloud Build jobs with Terraform will be used to provision the environment.
 The setup builds the environment as follows: